OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 Send one of your number to get your brother; the rest of you will remain confined, so that your words may be tested to see if you are telling the truth.
 Otherwise, by the life of Pharaoh, you are spies!”

 ## Genesis 42:17
-And he put them all in custody for three days.
+And he had them all held in custody for three days.

 ## Genesis 42:18
 On the third day, Joseph said to them, “Do this and you will live, for I fear God:

 ## Genesis 42:19
-If you are honest men, let one of your brothers stay here in prison, while the rest of you go and take grain back for your starving households.
+If you are honest men, let one of your brothers stay here in confinement, while the rest of you go and take grain back for your hungry households.

 ## Genesis 42:20
 But you must bring your youngest brother to me, so that your words may be verified and you will not die.”
 And they agreed to do so.